-- interactive, i.e. directly representing buttons, controls and any other elements of interaction
+- interactive, i.e. directly representing buttons, controls, and any other elements of interaction

 - clarifying, i.e. visually explaining some functions, categories, actions, not being the direct element of interaction themselves

-- decorating and entertaining, i.e. having lower functionality and higher aesthetic potential, providing a decorative addition to general style, for example featuring some seasonal celebrations etc.
+- decorating and entertaining, i.e. having lower functionality and higher aesthetic potential, providing a decorative addition to general style, for example featuring some seasonal celebrations, etc.

-The example of interactive icons: Veggie App Concept
+An example of interactive icons: Veggie App Concept

-The example of clarifying icons: Passfold project
+An example of clarifying icons: Passfold project

-The example of decorative icons: Easter and spring-themed icons
+An example of decorative icons: Easter and spring-themed icons